-As mentioned before, the differences in timing in ocean circulation responses could be due to Another reason for the different responses between the studies described above, besides the different models used in the different studies.
-In addition, the volcanic forcing was not the same and the difference in initial conditions, could be the difference in volcanic forcing.
-The climate simulations are sensitive to both the climate model and the volcanic forcing, so this using different ones will give a different climate response.
+As mentioned before, the differences in timing in ocean circulation responses could be due to the different models used in the different studies.
+In addition, the volcanic forcing was not the same.
+The climate simulations are sensitive to both the climate model and the volcanic forcing, so this will give a different climate response.
 Another reason that the timing is different could be the initial state of the ocean when the volcanic eruptions occur.
-This is less likely.
-This will be the more likely reason for the lack of consensus, as 10 ensemble members were run, which showed a range of variability in the ocean variables that are in the same range as the 0-1850 CE variability, where and the response to the volcanic eruptions clearly stood out against this, see for example Fig. 2.
-Other studies (Zanchettin et al., 2012; Zhong et al., 2011) (Zanchettin et al., 2012; Zhong et al., 2011; Lehner et al., 2013) used a range of different background conditions in the beginning of their model simulations and found similar results among themas we did, despite the background conditions set-up.
-Zanchettin et al. (2016) showed that there are large uncertainties between different volcanic forcing sets that have been used for different modeling studies.
-Previously used forcings, like for example Gao et al. (2008); Crowley and Unterman (2013), have a range of very different AOD evolutions over time after a eruption.
-Some forcings give a very high peak but a short lifetime, while others have a lower and later peak AOD and a longer lifetime.
-In addition, the eruption season is also important for the surface response.
-Different eruption seasons give different surface responses (Toohey et al., 2011).
-These different forcings will give different responses of the surface climate in an ESM simulation.
-The volcanic forcing used in this study is the same as for PMIP4, which makes it easier to compare different model runs for this period.
-Further research into the role of different forcing sets and different responses between the models is needed to fully understand this discrepancy in lack of consensus in the response timing between the studies.
+This is less likely, as 10 ensemble members were run, which showed a range of variability in the same range as the 0-1850 CE variability, where the response to the volcanic eruptions clearly stood out against, see for example Fig. 2.
+Other studies (Zanchettin et al., 2012; Zhong et al., 2011) used a range of different background conditions in the beginning of their model simulations and found similar results among them.
+Further research into the role of different forcing sets and different responses between the models is needed to fully understand this discrepancy in response timing between the studies.
 This could be a task within for example the Volcanic Forcing Model Intercomparison Project (VolMIP, Zanchettin et al., 2016).

-4.1 Tree-ring - model comparison
+3.4 Tree-ring - model comparison